-By definition an MLM is a marketing strategy (online & offline) in which people who refer others into it are compensated for their referrals investment as well as any future investment their referrals will bring in.
+By definition an MLM is a marketing strategy (online an offline) in which people who refer others into it are compensated for their referrals investment as well as any future investment their referrals will bring in.
 Here is an example:

-I am person A.
+- I am person A.

-I refer person B into my MLM company and get 50% of his investment.
+- I refer person B into my MLM company and get 50% of his investment.

-Then person B refers person C into the business and I get a percentage of person C’s investment.
+- Then person B refers person C into the business and I get a percentage of person C’s investment.

 However if you’re trying to find out if an MLM company you’re trying to join runs an illegal pyramid scheme or a legitimate business model, you have to find out 2 things (there are more, but these are the most important):

 Value means service/product which provides fair compensation for your investment.

-2. Does the price of entering the company fit the value you’re given in exchange?
+2) Does the price of entering the company fit the value you’re given in exchange?

-If the answer is yes to both questions, then the company is legitimate.
-If the answer is no to ANY of the 2 questions, it is a pyramid scheme.
+- If the answer is no to any of the 2 questions, it is a pyramid scheme.

 Examples of pyramid model businesses (legal):

-Local small businesses
+- Local small businesses.

-Amway (This one is controversial) because in many aspects it does have the makings of a pyramid scheme, but because it offers it’s members value as well as actual products to sell, it was deemed (by courts) as a legal business.
+- Amway (This one is controversial) because in many aspects it does have the makings of a pyramid scheme, but because it offers it’s members value as well as actual products to sell, it was deemed (by courts) as a legal business.